 IMPORTANT - The Wisconsin corporate franchise and income tax law is federalized; that is, based on the federal Internal Revenue Code.
-Although federal taxable income is indicated as the starting point on the Wisconsin return, Wisconsin net income must be determined by using the Internal Revenue Code as amended to December 31, 1996, and as amended by the provisions of the federal Balanced Budget Act of 1997 (P.L.
-105-33) and Taxpayer Relief Act of 1997 (P.L.
-105-34) that take effect before January 1, 1998.
+Although federal taxable income is indicated as the starting point on the Wisconsin return, Wisconsin net income must be determined by using the Internal Revenue Code as amended to December 31, 1997, with certain exceptions.

-Other federal law changes enacted after December 31, 1996, generally won't apply for Wisconsin purposes unless subsequently adopted by the Wisconsin Legislature, except for depreciation and amortization as noted below.
+Federal law changes enacted after December 31, 1997, generally won't apply for Wisconsin purposes unless subsequently adopted by the Wisconsin Legislature, except for depreciation and amortization as noted below.

-For property placed in service in 1997, you may compute depreciation or amortization under the same method as for federal purposes.
-Otherwise, compute depreciation under the Internal Revenue Code as amended to December 31, 1996, for property placed in service before August 6, 1997, and under the Internal Revenue Code as amended to August 5, 1997, for property placed in service on or after August 6, 1997.
+For property placed in service in 1998, you may compute depreciation or amortization under the same method as for federal purposes.
+Otherwise, compute depreciation under the Internal Revenue Code as amended to December 31, 1997.